code-for-tb/2016-NDCH-St-Pete/README.md

 Free!
 Register to attend: (http://StPeteHack4Change2016.Eventbrite.com)

-Here's a list of our local projects - Resources for them can be found in our [Wiki](https://github.com/code-for-tb/2016-NDCH-St-Pete/wiki) You can also bring your own project ideas!
+Here's a list of our local projects - Resources for them can be found in our [Wiki](https://github.com/code-for-tb/2016-NDCH-St-Pete/wiki) You can also bring your own project ideas, or choose from among the [National Day of Civic Hacking federal challenges] (https://github.com/code-for-tb/2016-NDCH-St-Pete)

 #Support Our Schools
 A project of the St. Petersburg office of Education and Community Engagement